mdgriffith/elm-codegen/README.md

     )
 ```

-`elm-prefab` will just figure out what type signature this has and inlcude it in the generated file!
+`elm-codegen` will just figure out what type signature this has and inlcude it in the generated file!

 ```
 myRecord :